Guide to the Costa del Sol, Andalucia, visit Andalucia, buy property in Andalucia, visit spain and the costa del sol

 international schools and a massive English speaking community.
 See more about living in Spain here.
 Many foreigners make this their home because they feel 'safe'.
 There is no problem with languages and they will never be far from people in similar circumstances.
 There is a limited amount of work, however, this will largely depend on your skills and having a command of the Spanish language will certainly help in your quest for work.
 See more about working in Spain here.

 Work on the Costa del Sol is largely related to the tourism industry and the services required by the large number of ex-pats who live here.
 Many of the current residents have already established their own companies; some succeed and some fail.
-You can purchase a great book on living in Spain here.

-See video weather reports for the Costa del Sol here
+Getting around the Costa del Sol

 Brief history of the Costa del Sol